Aa-Mathelete/math-trainer/README.md

 - uses only standard libraries: `random`, `math`, `time`

 ### **installation**
-1. transfer `main.py` to your ti-84 plus ce calculator
+1. transfer file to your ti-84 plus ce calculator
 2. run the program from the calculator's python environment
 3. follow the on-screen prompts to begin training